 What’s most important to us is that the story runs the way you, the author, want it to run!
 But we also want that decision of yours to be an informed one.

-The presence of any of the following will get a story bounced back to you immediately, because we editors do not have the time to fix these:
+The presence of any of the following will get a story bounced back to you immediately:

 - a lack of blank lines between paragraphs

 - anything that is going to take more than half an hour of proofreading on our part to fix

 In short, if we send it back to you and tell you to get it beta-read, get it beta-read.
 If you’ve already had it beta-read, get a better beta.